pingcap/docs-tidb-operator/en/migrate-tidb-to-kubernetes.md

 ## Step 6: Delete the `spec.PDAddresses` field

 To avoid confusion for further operations on the cluster, it is recommended that you delete the `spec.PDAddresses` field in the new cluster after the migration.
-However, simply keeping the field does not have any impact on the cluster.